Jane Ewart-Biggs, Baroness Ewart-Biggs: Politics

 Her interest in politics increased following her husband's death and Ewart-Biggs joined the Labour Party.
 She attempted to become an MEP, given her knowledge of the European Community from her husband's posting in Brussels.
 The party were wary of her background and lack of constituency experience, which also led to her not being selected as a candidate for the Greater London Council.

 From 1984 she was President of the British Committee of the United Nations Children's Fund.
 After conducting constituency work, she became a life peer as Baroness Ewart-Biggs, of Ellis Green in the county of Essex, on 22 May 1981, making her maiden speech in the House of Lords on Britain in the European Economic Community on 17 June 1981.

 Lady Ewart-Biggs spoke on home affairs, Ireland and was on committees dedicated to helping people.
 In 1983 she was appointed Labour front-bench spokesman on home affairs, and additionally consumer affairs and overseas development in 1987.
 In 1988 she became an opposition whip.
 She was a founder member of the Council of Charter 88 and in 1989 wrote a public letter on its behalf to Prime Minister Margaret Thatcher calling for a written constitution.
 She was described by fellow peer Alma Birk as "considerate, helpful and with a sense of humour" and said that "she was a popular and highly regarded member of the House of Lords (where I first met her) and much loved by the Labour group of peers".

-Death
+Health problems and death

 In 1991, she was diagnosed with cancer.
 She married Kevin Patrick O'Sullivan, a consulting engineer and her partner for 14 years, on 18 September 1992, and three weeks later she died in Charing Cross Hospital.
-Her tombstone was carved by John Shaw.